RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Experiments

+(2) \textbf{End-to-end SR methods}: OSRT~\cite{osrt_Yu_Wang_Cao_Li_Shan_Dong_2023}, BPOSR~\cite{wang2024bposr} are recent cutting-edge ODISR methods. \textbf{As most ODISR methods have no publicly available code}, we include the representative PISR method SwinIR~\cite{liang2021swinir} as a supplement.
+They are originally trained as regressive models with pixel-level reconstruction loss (e.g., $L_1$ loss), denoted as ``model-Reg" in Tab.~\ref{tab:pix-recon}.
+For fair comparison, we also train them as generative models with our generative loss in Eq.~\ref{eq:total-loss}, denoted as ``model-Gen" in Tab.~\ref{tab:main}.

+\textbf{Comparison with generative SR methods} are shown in Tab.~\ref{tab:main} and Fig.~\ref{fig:diffusion_visual}.
+RealOSR demonstrates a marked improvement in both fidelity and realness compared to existing generative SR methods, particularly in preserving color consistency and fine details aligned with the input LR images.
+In Fig.~\ref{fig:diffusion_visual}, RealOSR produces results more faithful to the ground truth, notably in the fine floor textures of (SUN 360: 0047) and the detailed reconstruction of rocky surfaces in (ODI-SR: 0095).
+Moreover, for (ODI-SR: 0095), S3Diff~\cite{2024s3diff} and OSEDiff~\cite{wu2024osediff} exhibit noticeable color shifts in the rocky and grassy regions, whereas RealOSR maintains accurate and consistent color fidelity.

-\textbf{Comparison with end-to-end trained SR methods} are shown in Tab.~\ref{tab:supervised} and the visual results are presented in Fig.~\ref{fig:fisheye}.
-Our method has superior photo-realistic fidelity and visual realness compared to end-to-end training methods, avoiding over-smooth and distorted visual content.
+\textbf{Comparison with regressive SR methods} are shown in Tab.~\ref{tab:pix-recon} and the visual results are presented in Fig.~\ref{fig:fisheye}.
+Our method has superior photo-realistic performance compared to end-to-end trained regressive methods, avoiding over-smooth and distorted visual content.
+In Fig.~\ref{fig:fisheye}, RealOSR preserves the intricate textures of the pillows with high fidelity, while OSRT-Reg~\cite{osrt_Yu_Wang_Cao_Li_Shan_Dong_2023} produces an over-smoothed result lacking fine structural detail.